ANALYSIS-Trump's legacy: A more divided America, a more unsettled world | Politics

 Abroad, Trump often invoked his “America First” agenda.
 He dismantled or disrupted multilateral pacts, withdrawing from the Paris climate accord, which committed nearly every nation to cut greenhouse gas emissions; and the Iran nuclear deal, which eased sanctions in exchange for curbs on its nuclear program.
 His administration eroded bedrock alliances like the North Atlantic Treaty Organization, antagonized traditional partners and indulged autocrats such as Russian President Vladimir Putin and North Korean leader Kim Jong Un.
 But Trump has been credited by Republicans as well as many Democrats for a tougher stance on China.
 He slapped tariffs on billions of dollars of Chinese imports, sanctioned top officials over a crackdown in Hong Kong and imposed penalties on Chinese telecommunications companies.
 His administration faced some criticism, however, for provoking a trade war with Beijing and reverting to Cold War-style rhetoric.

-Opponents say Trump, a wealthy former real estate developer, did little to help them.
-He sought repeatedly to kill the Affordable Care Act, also known as Obamacare, which helped millions of Americans get health insurance.
-His tariffs war with China hurt American farmers and didn’t trigger the U.S. manufacturing revival he had promised.
-And his tax cuts mainly benefited the rich.
-REPUBLICAN SOUL-SEARCHING?

-As Trump heads out the door as the first president in U.S. history to be impeached twice, most recently on a charge of inciting the Capitol riot, the Republican Party's future is deeply uncertain.
-Trump remade it in his image, replacing traditional conservative principles of fiscal austerity and commitment to international alliances with large deficits, his “America First” approach and a habit of frequently issuing policy shifts and trial balloons by Twitter.
-He demanded unwavering loyalty and turned on anyone who opposed him.

-Now that Republicans find themselves relegated to the opposition in the Senate, the question is whether Trump’s spell over the party - and “Trumpism” as a viable movement - will endure when he no longer wields the levers of government power.
 Trump’s base remains a potent electoral force.
 It handed him more votes – some 74 million – than any Republican in history.
 Fear of antagonizing them was evident when nearly half of Republican House members, fresh off the mob attack that had sent them scuttling for cover in the Capitol basement, endorsed a failed effort to block certification of Biden’s victory.

-But some cracks have formed in Republican ranks in response to the Capitol mayhem, and the party may be in for a period of soul-searching.
-Trump’s own political future could be in jeopardy as well.
-If convicted by the Senate in an impeachment trial that would occur after he leaves the White House, Trump could be banned from holding office again.
+But cracks have formed in Republican ranks in response to the Capitol mayhem, and the party may be in for a period of soul-searching.
+McConnell said on Tuesday the Jan.
+6 mob was "provoked by the president and other powerful people."

-Bob Corker, a former Republican senator from Tennessee, said Trump had been a “consequential president” in terms of enacting many policies Republicans wanted.
-“But in the process of being purposely divisive and perpetuating untruths” about the election, “he undermined our democracy,” Corker told Reuters.
-Corker said the Republican Party needs “to go in a direction not led by him.
-We’ve got to redefine who we are.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)